How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Properties of order at a point on a possibly non-reduced curve

 for all $c \in \kk$ such that $f-c$ is a non zero-divisor in $\kk[D]$.
 Now pick an arbitrary point $a^* \in C\setminus \{a\}$.
 Applying the above construction with $a^*$ and $C^* := C \setminus\{a\}$ respectively in place of $a$ and $C$ yields an affine possibly non-reduced curve $D^*$ such that $\supp(D^*)$ containing an open neighborhood of $a^*$, and the same arguments show that there is an integer $r^*$ such that

 for all $c \in \kk$ such that $f-c$ is a non zero-divisor in the ``coordinate ring'' of $D^*$.
-Since $D$ and $D^*$ are birational, and since our construction guarantees that $f$ is a non zero-divisor in coordinate rings of both $D$ and $D^*$, it follows that $r = r^*$ and
+Since $D$ and $D^*$ are ``birational''\footnote{i.e.\ there are open subschmes $U, U^*$ respectively of $D, D^*$ such that $\supp(U)$ (respectively, $\supp(U^*)$) intersects each irreducible component of $D$ (respectively, $D^*$), and there is an embedded isomorphism between $U$ and $U'$.} and since our construction guarantees that $f$ is a non zero-divisor in coordinate rings of both $D$ and $D^*$, it follows that $r = r^*$ and

 Let $a_1 = a, a_2, \ldots, a_k$ be the points of $f^{-1}(0)$ on $D$.
 For each $j > 1$, the construction of $D^*$ shows that $a_j \in D^*$ and $a_j$ has a neighborhood on $D$ which is isomorphic to $D^*$.
 Let $S^* := (f|_{\supp(D^*)})^{-1}(0) \setminus \{a_2, \ldots, ,a_k\} \subset D^*$.
 Identity \eqref{eqn:order-D=D*} implies that